-This program was designed for the working teacher to complete the Master of Arts in Music in three summers.
+This master's degree focus at UCM was designed for the working teacher to complete the Master of Arts in Music in three summers.
 It is also a way to receive Kodály Certification as graduate credit (public school teachers) or certification credit (private school teachers).

 For those seeking the Master's degree, there are five additional online classes you will need to take.
 Three of these classes are offered online during the month of June (prior to the July classes on campus) and two are offered during the school year (one each year).

-The summer classes are 6 hours for each level. .
-The Graduate hours are currently $368.60 per hour.
-There are no out of state tuition fees for our program since we are through Extended Studies.
-This cost is the same for everyone. (estimated at $2212)
+The summer classes are 6 hours for each level.
+The Graduate hours are currently $398.20 per hour.
+There are no out of state tuition fees for the Kodaly focus since it is through Extended Studies.
+This cost is the same for everyone (estimated at $2390).

 Our book list is updated in late May/early June with a connection to the University Bookstore.
 The first year is the most expensive since you are purchasing the main methodology books.
-You will also need binders, page protectors and few other items, also a music writing font, like MusiSync, is recommended.
+You will also need binders, page protectors, and a few other items; also a music writing font, like MusiSync, is recommended.
 If you have Sibelius or Finale, those will work.
-These could add another $50 to the cost. ($370.38)
+These could add another $50 to the cost ($370.38).

-For more information please contact our Kodály Coordinators:
+For more information please contact our Kodály Summer Institute Coordinator, Juli Weber:

 Or text "music" to (660) 248-0496.